bahamat/cf-primer/cf-primer.md

 This policy uses a `processes` promise to check the process table (with `ps`) for the regular expression `.*bluetoothd.*`.
 If it is found the `process_stop` command is executed.

-# Ensuring Processes are Not Running: Using Processes and Signals
+# Ensuring Processes are Not Running

+Killing  a running process:

     bundle agent stop_bluetooth {